In oil market sunk by coronavirus, giant output cuts make ripple, not big waves

 "The absence of hard commitments from the United States or other G20 members is (a) shortcoming of the deal."

-G20 nations have been urged to help reduce the supply glut, but there was little detail on the outcome of Friday talks between energy ministers from the group and Saudi Arabia.
+G20 nations have been urged to help reduce the supply glut, with non-OPEC producers expected to contribute to output cuts by another 5 million bpd, but there was little commitment from producers following Friday talks between energy ministers from the group and Saudi Arabia.

+While the OPEC+ agreement is helping to stabilise the global oil market, "the deal failed to reach the reduction levels anticipated by the market, leading to oil prices remaining stagnant", Takashi Tsukioka, president of the Petroleum Association of Japan (PAJ), said in a statement.

+"We hope OPEC+ will continue their talks to stabilise oil markets," he said.

 Meanwhile analysts said that while the core number in the deal suggests a near 10 million bpd cut, Middle East producers like Saudi Arabia, the United Arab Emirates and Kuwait will likely have to reduce by more than the 23% cut to which they signed up, as they had begun to ramp up output in April amid a price war before the agreement was struck.

-"This 9.7 million b/d 'headline' deal represents a 12.4 million bpd cut from claimed April OPEC+ production (given the Saudi, UAE, Kuwait ongoing surge) but an only 7.2 million bpd cut from 1Q20 average production levels," Goldman Sachs analysts said in a note.
+"This 9.7 million b/d 'headline' deal represents a 12.4 million bpd cut from claimed April OPEC+ production (given the Saudi, UAE, Kuwait ongoing surge) but an only 7.2 million bpd cut from 1Q20 average production levels," Goldman Sachs analysts said.

-A veteran Singapore oil trader, who declined to be named due to company policy, pointed to inventory data as a key determining factor for future price trends.

-"Inventory build will continue, albeit at slower pace due to the OPEC+ cut," he said.

-The next major focus for markets is watching for numbers from the U.S. Department of Energy on filling its strategic petroleum reserves (SPR) with demand slumping, the trader said.
+The next major focus for markets is watching for numbers from the U.S. Department of Energy on filling its strategic petroleum reserves (SPR) with demand slumping.

+A veteran Singapore oil trader, who declined to be named due to company policy, said inventory build will continue, albeit at slower pace due to the OPEC+ cut.

 "Most of the SPR (held by countries around the world) are pretty full already.
 Probably China still has some room, but the rest, I doubt there is anything significant," he added.

+Highlighting the scarcity of available storage capacity, on Monday Australia's Energy and Emissions Reduction Minister Angus Taylor said the country is working on an agreement to buy oil and store it in the U.S. SPR.

-The world's largest oil importer, China remains the outlier: Its refiners are set to raise crude oil throughput by 10% this month from March as the country where the coronavirus originated at the end of last year recovers from the outbreak faster than elsewhere.
+China, the world's largest oil importer, remains the outlier: Its refiners are set to raise crude oil throughput by 10% this month from March as the country where the coronavirus originated at the end of last year recovers from the outbreak faster than elsewhere.

+"China is unlikely to make any firm commitment, especially as the Far East consumers are still paying a premium for Mideast supplies versus western consumers," a Beijing-based state oil company official said on condition of anonymity, citing company policy.

+"Outside the government reserve stockpiling, which is highly guarded information, commercial reserve managers at national oil firms will only look at the economics and tankage space available to decide purchases," said the official, referring to the commercial reserve departments under state refiner Sinopec and PetroChina.

 "China may be recovering, but China needs to export product to balance (its market), and therefore will ultimately be constrained given this is a demand, not supply-led issue," said Energy Aspects analyst Chauhan.